Tax Discharge: Basic & Advanced Bankruptcy Solutions

 Part 2: Friday, August 3, 2018, 3:00 PM to 6:00 PM EASTERN

 If you cannot participate on either Thursday August 2 and or Friday August 3, the workshop will be recorded and accessible on demand.
-However, you MUST register prior to August 2, 2018.
+However, you MUST register by 12:00 PM EASTERN August 2, 2018.

 NACBA Member Fee: $199